chocnut/now_playing/README.md

-Share current playing iTunes track to Facebook using Ruby and Sinatra
+Share current playing track of iTunes to Facebook using Ruby and Sinatra

 Installation
  - clone the code